OctopusDeploy/docs/docs/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 ### Migrate from Active Directory to LDAP

 Migrating from Active Directory to LDAP is not as simple as turning off Active Directory authentication and enabling LDAP authentication.
 As far as Octopus is concerned, they are two separate auth providers.
-Having Active Directory and LDAP enabled is treated the same as having Google auth and LDAP enabled.
+Having Active Directory and LDAP enabled is treated the same as having Google Auth and LDAP enabled.

 Both users and teams are associated with 0 to N external identities.
 The external identities are stored in an array on the user or team object.
 For example, a user object with both Active Directory and LDAP could appear as: